Club information package

 Game Statistics: TBD

-Uniforms: ONE Volleyball has teamed up with Lululemon to supply jersey's for the league.
+Uniforms: The League will provide jerseys for all teams.
 Club's are required to cover the cost of any sponsor logo's printed on the jersey's.
 Jerseys will adhere to strict colour, logo placement and number protocols in order to meet the demands and interests of our sponsors and partners.

 Equipment: Clubs will have access to a team package with Molten at their local dealer.
 Clubs are strongly encouraged to practice with the official ball of the Premier League.